warmist/scripts/docs/agitation-rebalance.rst

 Features of the mod can be individually enabled or disabled.
 All features are enabled by default.
 Available features are:

+``auto-preset``
+    Auto-load a preset based on which vanilla "Enemies" preset was selected:
+    - "Off" loads the "casual" preset
+    - "Normal" loads the "lenient" preset
+    - "Hard" loads the "strict" preset
 ``surface``
     Manage surface agitated wildlife frequency.
 ``cavern``